afrazchelsea/ML-DL-Research-Papers/README.md

 Here are quick and painless ways to contribute to this project:

-- Add your name to the CONTRIBUTORS.md file
 - Add a Machine Learning / Deep Learning research paper you have published, read or worked on before.

 Choose one or many , make a pull request for your work and wait for it to be merged!